cbrenneisen/WeatherApp/readme.txt

 has some top level data and then a collection of data sections (Conditions, Wind, etc.) with even more data.
 Corresponding views are drawn for all of the models resulting in the final view seen.

-Technologies used and why (other than the obvious HTML, CSS, Javascript and jQuery):

-PHP
-Simple enough to create a script that returns the desired result given a zipcode or array of zipcodes.
-No framework was used due to the simplicity of the operation - all I had to do was grab the data and then alter it in the way it needed it to be.

-Bootstrap
-Easiest way to implement responsive web design.
-The grid system allows me to change the number of columns per device.
-For example, on small and extra small devices the two main columns will stack, and on a large enough device there will be four columns per row in the weather data section.

-Backbone & Underscore
-For a single page web app Backbone is very simple to quickly integrate and benefit from.
-The ListBox and WeatherBox (right column) are treated as different views and their respective data sources are collections with different models.
-This allows me to make templates for a ListBox row (city), a weather info section (also by city), and a data column (wind, atmosphere, etc.).